Pirate FlagPirates and PrivateersPirate Flag

 Edited by E. T. Fox

-Fox Historical, 2014, ISBN 978-1-291-93835-7 (hardback), $56.29
+Fox Historical, 2014, e-book ISBN 978-1-291-94521-8, US $28.78

 Although publications of primary source documents abound, few collections have incorporated the words of pirates.
 For readers seeking such documents written between 1690 and 1728, there exist only two such volumes – John Franklin Jameson’s Privateering and Piracy in the Colonial Period (1923) and Joel Baer’s British Piracy in the Golden Age (2007) – until now.
-Pirates in Their Own Words is an affordable book in a single volume that focuses on manuscript sources, and the material it contains comes only from the Golden Age.
+Pirates in Their Own Words is an affordable book in a single volume that focuses on manuscript sources, and the material it contains comes only from the golden age.

 The book is divided into five sections, the first four of which are eyewitness accounts: